 - On-board restrooms

-Khor Virap, translating to “deep dungeon,” is a historic Armenian monastery situated in the Ararat plain of Armenia, close to the sealed border with Turkey, approximately 8 kilometers (5.0 miles) south of Artashat in Ararat Province, within the ancient region of Artaxata.
-This monastery once housed a theological seminary and served as the residence of the Armenian Catholicos.
 Visitors can enjoy a breathtaking view of Mount Ararat from this location.
-Enhance your day with a delightful tour that begins at the Khor Virap monastery, an ideal spot for capturing stunning views of the sacred Mount Ararat.
-Following this, explore the Noravank monastery, renowned for its impressive architecture, featuring the two-story Church of the Holy Mother of God.
+Enhance your day with this marvelous tour, beginning with a visit to the Khor Virap monastery, an ideal spot for capturing stunning views of the sacred Mount Ararat.
+Following this, explore the Noravank monastery, renowned for its impressive architecture, featuring the two-storied Church of the Holy Mother of God.
 Conclude the tour with a wine tasting at the “Hin Areni” wine factory, located in one of Armenia’s oldest settlements, celebrated for its exquisite wines.
-Additionally, the Areni-1 Cave, near the village of Areni in Armenia’s Vayots Dzor Province, is a notable archaeological site dating back over 6,000 years.

 For a full refund, cancel at least 24 hours before the scheduled departure time.